geckoblu/kang/doc-rst/examine.rst

     :alt: Fig. Regex does not match string

 By pressing the examine toolbar button, Kodos will find the last possible match and enter examination mode.
-The examination mode is indicated by changing the background of the regex edit dialog yellow.
+The examination mode is indicated by changing the background of the regex edit dialog cyan.
 While in examination mode you are prevented from editing the regex (i.e. this is a read-only mode)

 .. figure:: _images/examine-match.png